liquity/bold/README.md

 - `batchLiquidateTroves(uint256[] calldata _troveArray)`: Accepts a custom list of Troves IDs as an argument.
 Steps through the provided list and attempts to liquidate every Trove, until it reaches the end or it runs out of gas.
 A Trove is liquidated only if it meets the conditions for liquidation, i.e. ICR < MCR.
 Troves with ICR >= MCR are skipped in the loop.
 Permissionless.

 - `urgentRedemption(uint256 _boldAmount, uint256[] calldata _troveIds, uint256 _minCollateral)`: Executes successfully only when the collateral branch has already been shut down.
 Redeems only from the branch it is called on.
 Redeems from Troves with a slight collateral bonus - that is, 1 BOLD redeems for $1.01 worth of LST collateral.
-Does not flag any redeemed-from Troves as `unredeemable`.
+Does not flag any redeemed-from Troves as `Zombie`.
 Caller specifies the `_minCollateral` they want to receive.

 ### StabilityPool